 By combining training in translational science and research-related regulatory review, this program will enable fellows to build awareness of regulatory requirements into the early stages of medical product development, improving efficiencies in both the development and review processes.
 Fellows in this program will develop skills of value to future careers in academia, the pharmaceutical industry and government.

-To learn more, download the Translational Science Interagency Program flyer.
+To learn more, download the NCATS Translational Science Interagency Program Flyer.

 This is a three-year program, which accepts up to two new fellows per year.
 The applicant must meet the following qualifications: